hellohaptik/docs_haptik/docs/external-chat-tool/index.md

 ---
-title: External Chat Tool Integration
+title: Index
 ---

-# Third-party agent chat tool (TRACT)
+# Third-party agent chat tool (TRACT) Integration

 TRACT extends our system to allow interfacing with third-party agent chat tools.
 This document defines the interfaces used to integrate with the third-party tools to -